ribelo/doxa/doc/rationale.md

 during each transaction the original document is compared with the modified document using `ribelo.doxa/-diff-entity` and for each difference it produces a `DoxaDBChange` type as above. such a collection shall be stored in the metadata under key `:ribelo.doxa/tx`. full transaction history is not stored, only the latest transaction.

-`materialised query` uses the parsed `:where` as a key under which the result is stored in the cache. in the case of `materialised pull`, the entire query is first converted into a sequence of `datoms`.
+`materialised q query` uses the parsed `:where` as a key under which the result is stored in the cache. in the case of `materialised pull`, the entire `query` is first converted into a sequence of `datoms`, which takes time.

 after each transaction, if a cache exists, each key is matched with the changes made after the transaction. if match, the stored result is deleted from the cache. the comparison is made in the most pessimistic way and there is no possibility of false negatives, false positives are possible. this means that in the worst case the query will recalculate, but there will never be a case that despite changes in the DB you will get an old outdated result.

+at the moment it is not possible to use `materialised pull` inside `q` or `materialised q`, but this can be achieved by combining both functions.

+the use of `pull` inside `materialised q` query can lead to false negative results.

-<a id="org1791c37"></a>
+<a id="orge4bb9d9"></a>

 # materialised views